faithvoid/script.cortanawireless/README.md

 - Improve XBMC UI (specifically copying how the wireless manager looks in the Xbox dashboard) & webserver UI (for external access outside of the Xbox)
 - Improve WiFi connect/disconnect speeds
 - Better authentication?
+- Implementing soundcard/3.5mm support to share Xbox audio (via RCA to 3.5mm or similar) to Bluetooth devices & a way to control which device they're paired to via XBMC would be a fun addition.